rapid7/javascript-style-guide/react/README.md

     const reservationItem = <ReservationCard />;
     ```

     **Component Naming**: Use the filename as the component name.
 For example, `ReservationCard.js` should have a reference name of `ReservationCard`.
-However, for root components of a directory, use `index.js` as the filename and use the directory name as the component name:
     ```javascript
     // bad
-    const Footer = require('./Footer/Footer.js')

-    // bad
-    const Footer = require('./Footer/index.js')
+    const FooterComponent = require('./Footer')

     // good
     const Footer = require('./Footer')